eu-digital-identity-wallet/eudi-docs-site/docs/Test/Issuer.md

 # Issuer

-As part of the test suite, we offer an issuer, that allows you to test various issuance flows of OpenID4VCI with your wallet:
+As part of the testing tools, we offer an issuer, that allows you to test various issuance flows of OpenID4VCI with your wallet:

 - Credential Offer
 - Credential Offer Pre-Authorization